 Volume expansion is required when coexisting prerenal azotemia exists.
 It is unclear whether a chloride-sparing intravenous fluid strategy improves outcomes in critically ill patients.
 Larger randomized studies remain necessary to alter practice.

 The management of acute glomerulonephritis requires a nephrologist consultation, particularly regarding the use of cytotoxic and immune-modifying agents.
 Doses and protocols for many of the drugs used vary by center.
 The Kidney Disease: Improving Global Outcomes (KDIGO) clinical practice guideline for glomerulonephritis can be consulted.
-KDIGO clinical practice guideline for glomerulonephritis external link opens in a new window
+KDIGO clinical practice guideline for glomerulonephritis Opens in new window

 There is no specific therapy for acute tubular necrosis aside from maintaining volume status and controlling electrolyte and acid/base abnormalities.
 Nephrotoxins should be removed or minimized.
 Renal replacement therapy is generally required if there is severe acidosis, volume expansion refractory to diuretics, hyperkalemia, or uremia.